Beauty and the Boss (TV series): Synopsis

 Amelia Wong has been married for ten years, becoming a housewife.
 One day, she finds out her husband has an extramarital affair and decides to get a divorce, realizing that she has misspent her youth with a failed marriage.
 Through her good friend, Kiki Choi, an executive at the public relations company Skywise Strategy Group, Wong is employed there as a secretary.
 Here she befriends a group of good colleagues.
 During the process, Amelia falls in love with her boss Matt Mak, while taking the initiative to search for a journey of love, finding oneself, and finding one’s dreams.

 Production and background

+The series was produced by Marco Law and script supervised by Kwan Chung-ling, Wong Bing-yi, and Lai Ka-ming.
 Principal photography took place approximately from June to October 2019.
 Utilizing romantic comedy as the backdrop, Beauty and the Boss focused on a female-based theme, highlighting the modern women in the working world and their pursuit of love and happiness.
-Executive producer Marco Law expressed:
+Producer Law expressed:

 This story is a story of personal growth.
 The characters in the show have gone through all kinds of things.
 There is always something you dream of in life.
 You need to jump out of your comfort zone, break your routine, keep exploring, and keep moving forward in order to achieve your ideal and life goals.